kylewray/losm/README.md

 losm
 ====

+Note: I'll write a tutorial soon.
+Until then, feel free to email me if you have questions.

 A library to manage OpenStreetMap (OSM) files in a new format: Lightweight OSM (LOSM) files.
 First, a python converter is included, which converts an OSM file to a collection of files in a very simple format.
 Also, C++ code is provided which loads the files as a weighted graph.

+If you use this code for your research, then feel free to cite our IJCAI 2015 paper:
+Wray, Kyle H. and Zilberstein, Shlomo.
+"Multi-Objective POMDPs with Lexicographic Reward Preferences."
+In the Proceedings of the Twenty-Fourth International Joint Conference of Artificial Intelligence (IJCAI), Buenos Aires, Argentina, July 2015.

 How To Use With Lexicographic (PO)MDP Code
 ------------------------------------------